lucasdavidoj/lucasdavidoj/README.md

 - 🔭 I'm currently looking for a job in Backend Development

-- 🌱 I’m currently learning about Python
+- 🌱 I’m currently learning more about Python

 - 📫 How to reach me: